-As of June 30, 2024, warrants outstanding consisted of warrants to purchase 14.3 million shares of Class A common stock with a strike price of \$ 26.60 per share.
+As of June 30, 2024 September 30, 2024, warrants outstanding consisted of warrants to purchase 14.3 million shares of Class A common stock with a strike price of \$26.60 per share.
 The warrants expire on February 12, 2031 and can be exercised with cash or net shares settled at the holder's option.
 In aggregate, the maximum purchase amount of all warrants is \$380 million.
-As of June 30, 2024, the warrants had not been exercised and were included as a component of additional paid-in capital on the unaudited condensed consolidated balance sheets.
+As of June 30, 2024 September 30, 2024, the warrants had not been exercised and were included as a component of additional paid-in capital on the unaudited condensed consolidated balance sheets. exercised.